 This is where Holy Basil comes in.
 It functions as an adaptogen, enhancing your body’s ability to cope with physical and mental stress.

-Holy Basil to the rescue
+Holy Basil benefits

 Of all the herbs used in Ayurveda, Holy Basil is the most revered, and recent research is now confirming how it works.

 Holy Basil as an adaptogen can help physical, chemical, metabolic and psychological stress through its unique combination of therapeutic actions.

 Tulsi can protect your brain and body against industrial pollution, heavy metals, physical stress from strenuous physical exertion, stroke, exposure to cold, and excessive noise.

 Holy Basil can normalize blood glucose, blood pressure and high cholesterol.
 And boost memory and cognition through its anxiolytic properties and antidepressant qualities.

 It can protect against human and animal pathogens (antimicrobial), and even be used as a hand sanitizer, mouthwash and water purifier.

 Holy Basil protects against toxic chemicals by increasing your body’s levels of glutathione.
 And increasing the activity of antioxidant enzymes like superoxide dismutase and catalase.
 Mopping up free radicals and other toxins.[xiv]